WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 On the ColdCard (Mk2, firmware 2.1.1 and up) you enter the PIN code to unlock the hardware wallet and press `> Ready To Sign` with the MicroSD card containing the previously generated transaction or PSBT-file.
 Verify the address and amount and the ColdCard will then create a signed.psbt and final.txn file on the MicroSD card.
-The finalized transaction (xxx-final.txn) can now be broadcast by Wasabi Wallet or even a radio or satellite dish if someone is listening!
+The finalized transaction (`xxx-final.txn`) can now be broadcast by Wasabi Wallet with the `Broadcast Transaction` tool, or even a radio or satellite dish if someone is listening!
 Read more [here](/using-wasabi/ColdWasabi.md#connecting-via-sd-card).
 :::

 :::details
 ### How can I import and broadcast a final transaction from ColdCard?

-In the Wallet Explorer you go to `YourWallet > Advanced > Broadcast Transaction` and click `Import Transaction`, now you can select the previously finalized (and signed) transaction file from the MicroSD card.
+In top menu bar, go to `Tools > Broadcast Transaction` and in this tab click `Import Transaction`, now you can select the previously finalized (and signed) transaction file from the MicroSD card.
 If this fails you can manually type the path to this file in Wasabi Wallet to load the transaction.
 Now click `Broadcast Transaction` to send it off over Tor to a random Bitcoin node so it can flood over to the miners for confirmation in a block.
 Read more [here](/using-wasabi/ColdWasabi.md#connecting-via-sd-card).